APPLICATIONS FOR 2018 POSITIONS ARE NOW CLOSED

-Initiated in 2014, ShoreFin is our dedicated land-based bottlenose dolphin photo-identification project the aim of which is to build up an understanding of bottlenose dolphin site usage within the New Quay bay area, to find out which individuals visit New Quay bay and to find out more about the ecology and life history of these animals.
+ShoreFin is our dedicated land-based, bottlenose dolphin photo-ID project.
+The aim of the project is to build up an understanding of bottlenose dolphin site usage within the New Quay bay area, to find out which individuals visit the bay and discover more about the ecology and life history of these animals.

-We are looking for two volunteers to continue our ShoreFin project throughout the 2018 field season (12th March – 5th November 2018.
+We are looking for two volunteers to continue our ShoreFin project for the 2018 field season from 12th March – 5th November 2018.
 You must be able to commit to the full season.

 What You Will Gain

 Joining the ShoreFin team is a unique opportunity for you to carry out marine mammal research and contribute to conservation.
 You’ll learn about the bottlenose dolphins of Cardigan Bay and gain experience in field work, wildlife photography, photo ID, data entry, report writing and much more!
 This role can be a stepping stone to a career in marine research or conservation.